nlacslab/kazdet/README.md

 ### 2 Tools

 What follows is a chronologically orgonized (according to the project implementation schedule) list of usage examples (when applicable) of the tools developped for the project.
+To use provided Python scripts make sure that your Python version is 3.6 or higher.
+Currently all of the usage examples are made for Linux systems, Windows tutorial can be made upon request.

 __2016__